 –Elizabeth Vogt, Assistant Front-of-Book Editor

-Filed under: News of Note | Tags: A View to Kill, Adam "MCA" Yauch, Alicia Keys, Amy Winehouse, Billy Corgan, Coldplay, Daniel Craig, Duran Duran, Hello Nasty, Hot Sause Committee Part 1, Jack White, James Bond, Joe Satriani, last.fm, Mark Ronson, Mary Travers, Mountain Goats, muse, Paul and Mary, Peter, Pitchfork, Rolling Stone, Smashing Pumpkins, SPIN, The Beastie Boys, The Colbert Report, The New York Times
+Filed under: News of Note | Tags: A View to Kill, Adam "MCA" Yauch, Alicia Keys, Amy Winehouse, Billy Corgan, Coldplay, Daniel Craig, Duran Duran, Hello Nasty, Hot Sause Committee Part 1, Jack White, James Bond, Joe Satriani, last.fm, Mark Ronson, Mary Travers, Mountain Goats, muse, News of Note, Paul and Mary, Peter, Pitchfork, Rolling Stone, Smashing Pumpkins, SPIN, The Beastie Boys, The Colbert Report, The New York Times

 Smashing Pumpkins will release 44 new track for free